This post may contain affiliate links. Please read my disclosure and privacy policy.

 Recipe Benefits

-Yes, these are indeed as yummy as they look!
+Yes, these 3 Ingredient Vegan Vegetable Nuggets (Oil-Free, GF) are as yummy as they look!
 They are also:

-If you are anywhere from 2 to 100 years old, you will want to eat these, guaranteed!
+If you are anywhere from 2 to 100 years old, you will want to eat your veggies in this form, guaranteed!

 Note that the complete directions are also in the recipe card below.